• Free Website: The First Step to Digitalization from Scratch – How to Choose and Optimize Your Free Website Solution

 • Principle: Data and code from thousands of free websites are hosted on the platform's shared server clusters.

 • Resource Limits: Platforms control total costs by restricting bandwidth (traffic), storage space, and CPU usage per free website.
-Excessive traffic triggers upgrade prompts.
+If a site exceeds traffic limits, users are prompted to upgrade.

 2. Subdomains and Brand Isolation

-• Principle: Free websites must use the platform’s subdomain (e.g., blog.wix.com or shop.shopify.com).
+• Principle: Free websites must use the platform's subdomains, e.g., blog.wix.com or shop.shopify.com.

-• SEO Impact: For SEO, subdomain authority primarily belongs to the main domain (the platform), making it difficult for free websites to establish independent authority and rankings in competitive keywords.
+• SEO Impact: For SEO, subdomain authority primarily belongs to the main domain (the platform).
+This makes it difficult for free websites to establish independent authority and rankings for competitive keywords.

 3. Ad Embedding and Code Locking

-• Principle: Platforms monetize by forcing ad code and platform links into free users’ websites.
+• Principle: Platforms monetize by forcibly embedding ad codes and platform links in free users' code.

-• Technical Restrictions: To prevent ad removal or advanced optimizations, free plans typically deny access to or modification of HTML/CSS code and restrict third-party advanced plugins (e.g., complex SEO tools).
+• Technical Restrictions: To prevent ad removal or advanced optimizations, free packages typically disallow access or modifications to HTML/CSS code and restrict third-party advanced plugins (e.g., complex SEO tools).

 4. Security and Maintenance

-• Principle: Complex maintenance tasks like security updates, SSL deployment, and DDoS protection are fully managed by the platform.
+• Principle: Complex maintenance tasks like security updates, SSL certificate deployment, and DDoS protection are entirely handled by the platform.

-• Advantage: This is the biggest technical benefit of free websites—users need not worry about maintenance or security issues.
+• Advantage: This is the biggest technical benefit of free websites—users don’t need to worry about technical maintenance or security issues.

 Technical Features and Core Value Propositions of Free Websites

-Free websites are optimal for specific stages and needs, but their limitations also set the stage for future professional growth.
+Free websites are ideal for specific stages and needs, but their limitations also set the stage for future professional development.

 1. Extremely Low Barrier and Quick Launch

-• Value: Ideal for tech novices, personal resumes, event pages, or MVPs (Minimum Viable Products) to validate business ideas.
+• Value: Suitable for tech novices, personal resumes, event landing pages, or MVPs (Minimum Viable Products) to validate business ideas.
 Can go live within hours.

-• Features: Platforms offer templates designed by professional designers.
+• Features: Platforms offer a wide range of templates designed by professional designers.

-• Value: Even free websites maintain professional visual standards, avoiding the crude feel of early self-built sites.
+• Value: Even free websites can maintain professional visual standards, avoiding the amateurish feel of traditional self-built sites.

 3. Built-In Basic SEO Features

-• Features: Basic functionality usually allows setting title tags (Title Tag) and meta descriptions (Meta Description).
+• Features: Basic functionalities usually allow setting page titles (Title Tag) and meta descriptions (Meta Description).

-• Value: Enables basic page optimization to ensure search engine indexing.
-However, lacks advanced SEO tools (e.g., structured data, cache optimization).
+• Value: Enables basic page optimizations, ensuring the site is correctly indexed by search engines.
+However, lacks advanced SEO tools (e.g., structured data, caching optimizations).

 4. Hidden SEO Limitations and Brand Risks